 - Curvature at Quantum Field (Map 30).
 Map 30 also had some fun V0-1 warmups.

 - Hobie at Quantum Field (Map 1)

 Castle Hill Basin is an awesome resource for identifying boulders.
-It’s best to cross-reference with the guidebook though, since it’s definitely not comprehensive.
+It’s best to cross-reference with the guidebook though, since it’s definitely not comprehensive unless you climb V8+.
 The Crag is another resource and follows the book more closely, though most of the areas are not mapped.
 If you want to pick up the book before you go, knock yourself out.

 Despite being terrible and hard climbing–I hate slopers, compression, and mantles–I would go back to Castle Hill in a heartbeat.
 Castle Hill bouldering is so beautiful and picturesque, who cares if you get shut down?